 Talking about trench foot hits home for me.
 I’ve experienced only the earliest stages of this affliction, but it was nearly enough to derail my 2014 attempt at thru-hiking the John Muir Trail.
-I’m a firm believer that, like building a house, your comfort when hiking or backpacking all starts from the ground and works it’s way up.
+I’m a firm believer that your comfort when hiking or backpacking starts from the ground and works it’s way up.
 That’s why I’d like to take some time today to help you identify and overcome the symptoms of trench foot.

 Historically, trench foot was among the most common maladies afflicting soldiers during World War I. As one might imagine, standing in trenches that were often filled with water for days on end had some pretty disastrous effects on the health of soldier’s feet.